-- 50.1 Started or restarted whenever a team gains control of a live ball on the court. - 50.2 Stopped and reset to twenty-four (24) seconds, with no display visible, as soon as: - An official blows his whistle for a foul or violation. - A ball on a shot for a field goal or on a pass enters the basket. - A shot for a field goal touches the ring. - The game is stopped because of an action connected with the team not in control of the ball. - The game is stopped because of an action not connected with either team, unless the opponents would be placed at a disadvantage. - 50.3 Reset to twenty-four (24) seconds with the display visible and restarted as soon as a team gains control of a live ball on the court.
+- 50.1 Started or restarted whenever a team gains control of a live ball on the playing court. - 50.2 Stopped and reset to twenty-four (24) seconds, with no display visible, as soon as: - An official blows his whistle for a foul or violation. - A ball on a shot for a field goal or on a pass enters the basket. - A shot for a field goal touches the ring unless the ball lodges on the basket support. - The game is stopped because of an action connected with the team not in control of the ball. - The game is stopped because of an action not connected with either team, unless the opponents would be placed at a disadvantage. - 50.3 Reset to twenty-four (24) seconds with the display visible and restarted as soon as a team gains control of a live ball on the playing court.